codepraycode/nobox-cli/README.md

 ## Features

-The current version includes the following features:
+The current version includes the following features, is basic interaction with the service as [taught in the documentation](https://www.docs.nobox.cloud/) which basically is to *interact with collections/data*, which involves:

-- Create record
+- Creating collection
-- Update Record
+- Fetching collection(s)
-- Get/fetch records
+- Updating collection(s)

 > As the project evolves, this document will be updated.